IamMohitM/iammohitm.github.io/_posts/2020-6-3-Graph Based Image Segmentation.md

 Now this might be a very trivial task for the human brain, but no so easy for the computer.

-There have been a good number of methods in the past to solve this problem but either they were not convincing or were not efficient enough for larger adoption and real world applications.
+There have been a good number of methods in the past to solve this problem but either they were not convincing or efficient enough for larger adoption and real world applications.
 In 2004, Pedro F. Felzenszwalb (MIT) and Daniel P. Huttenlocher (Cornell), published this method to be more effective and efficient compared to previous methods for this problem.
 We are going to discuss this method in this article.

 ## What this particular method aims to achieve?